redbadger/awesome-badger/chriswhealy/FractalWASM/05 MB Julia Set/01/README.md

 </div>
 ```

-The `div` element contains some `span` elements into which the mouse pointer coordinates and the rendering time will be displayed
+The `div` element contains some `span` elements into which the mouse pointer coordinates and the rendering time will be displayed.

 #### Increase Shared Memory